 I was very intimidated watching the nurses work with Carter.
 My first thought was that we wouldn't be able to handle it - we were not doctors or nurses.
 How would we ever be able to cope with this situation at home?
 We took it one step at a time and during Carter's stay at the hospital my husband and I had lots of opportunities to practise and become competent handling Carter's needs.

-Two weeks after being admitted, Carter was healthy enough to return home and my husband and I were knowledgeable enough to take care of him.
+Three weeks after being admitted, Carter was healthy enough to return home and my husband and I were knowledgeable enough to take care of him.
 We had taken an infant CPR course.
 And we were fully trained in how to change Carter's nasopharyngeal tube, how to suction it when necessary and how to feed Carter using the nasogastric tube.
 Armed with several tubes, and what seemed like a pharmacy full of other medical supplies, we headed home.

 People always say that your lives are forever changed after you have a child.
 Our lives were certainly changed in ways that we never would have anticipated.
 Before Carter was born I would not have pictured myself as the type of person able to handle changing a tube in my son's nose or checking the placement of a feeding tube in his stomach by using a stethoscope.
 Nonetheless, my husband and I dealt with Carter's medical needs.
 They became second nature to us.